lorrainescanlon/scramble-ed/README.md

 The goal is to create a fun and engaging word game.
 The focus is on presenting the content clearly and ensuring that the game is easy to follow.

 ### Scope
 To include features that enhance the user experience and provide value to the user.
-Features such as the ascii art and scoreboard achieve this.
+Features such as the ascii art and scoreboard hlep to achieve this.

 ## Planning

 Flowchart Diagram
-Excel spreadsheet on googledrive
+Excel spreadsheet on googledrive google API Setup

 ## Design
 The website is desinged with a sequential structure which the user can navigate through with ease.